 If you're concerned about expenses, here are some ways you might be able to reduce costs:

 - Compare Prices: Don't be afraid to shop around and compare prices from different funeral homes.
-Our guide on comparing funeral homes in Quebec can help you make an informed decision.
+Funeral homes must give you an itemized price list, ask for it.

 - Choose a Simple Casket: Remember, an expensive casket isn't necessary to honour your loved one.